 And okay yes, I didn't want Michael's help, but something inside compelled me to stand up for Michael.
 Maybe I didn't like how this guy was reading me, even after I was doing well at hiding the fact I wanted to be left alone but, it was much simpler than that.
 I just wanted this guy to stop smirking.

 "At least he's being friendly, unlike someone," I said defiantly to Foster, the evident annoyance in my voice even surprised myself.

 I give a side glance towards Michael and I noticed him grinning at me like I was his hero.

 Maybe, I shouldn't have said anything.

 Foster laughing at me was the last straw; I was tired and upset from moving.
 What did I do to deserve this?
 I could feel the anger boiling in me for some reason.

 "Well, this has been fun, but I'm going to go now.
 See you later…Maggot."
 It didn't take long for him to come up with the nickname, and he looked pleased at his creation for me before he walked away and placed headphones pack into his ears.

-I turned to Michael, "Who the hell was that?"
-Michael hesitates, obviously not wanting to tell me.
-Finally sighing he casts his eyes down, in shame, and told me.
+Michael hesitated, obviously he didn't want to tell me seeing how pissed I was.
+Finally he casted his eyes down and told me.
 In which I raised my eyebrows in shocked to.